Hornbill-Docs/esp-user-guide/esp-user-guide/customers/contacts.md

 * See which contacts have a portal account enabled.

 ### Searching Contacts
 * **Quick Filter**.
-Use the filter to easily find a specific contact record, searching against their first name, surname, email address or the company they are associated too.
+Use the filter to easily find a specific contact record, searching against their first name, surname, email address or the company they are associated with.
 * **Advanced Filter**.
 Select the Funnel icon to expose additional search filters, including Job Title, Email, and Phone number.
 * **Archived**.
 Use the File Box icon to filter the list of contacts to those which have been marked as archived.
 * **Export**.
 Use the Download Arrow icon to export the filtered list of contacts